-For a budget stay, check out Rasa Motel (double rooms start at USD 15).
+For a budget stay, check out Rasa Motel.

 In 2008, George Town was named a UNESCO World Heritage Site and what followed soon after was a renaissance of sorts.
 Historical buildings were restored; the old streets spruced up with fresh, contemporary art; and cafes and boutique hotels began popping up amidst the old shop houses and hawker centers.
 Follow along in pictures as George Town’s many faces change.

 Author John Brunton takes a road trip from Kuala Lumpur to Penang, discovering northern Malaysia’s old mansions, eclectic cuisine, and exciting cities.